cornwella/Chrome-Device-Finder/README.md

 `finder.py -f [file.csv]`

 The `csv` is a list of serial numbers (one per line).
-`testing_serials.csv` is included as example.

-There's also the option to use `finder.py -mf [mac_file.csv]`, which will simply generate and open Meraki URLs from a list of MAC addresses.
+There's also the option to use `finder.py -mf [mac_file.csv]`, which will simply generate and open Meraki URLs from a list of already validated MAC addresses.